Beyonce dominates Grammy nods; snubbed The Weeknd calls process 'corrupt'

 LOS ANGELES (Reuters) - Beyonce dominated nominations for the 2021 Grammy Awards on Tuesday in a field that favored alternative artists over mainstream musicians, topped by a stunning snub for Canadian singer The Weeknd, who called the process “corrupt.”

-Beyonce’s leading nine nods made her the second most nominated Grammy artist in history, with a total of 79 nominations, and came through projects that celebrated Black culture in a year of racial turmoil in the United States.
+Beyonce’s nine nods made her the second most nominated Grammy artist in history, with a total of 79, and came through projects that celebrated Black culture in a year of racial turmoil in the United States.

-The biggest shutout for the highest honors in the music industry was The Weeknd, who had been widely expected to get several nominations for his critically acclaimed album “After Hours,” which was No. 1 on the Billboard 200 charts for four weeks.
+The biggest shutout for the highest honors in the music industry was The Weeknd, whose critically acclaimed album “After Hours,” was No. 1 on the Billboard 200 charts for four weeks.

 Variety called the omission of the R&B singer, who has been chosen to play the halftime show at the Super Bowl next year, “the biggest snub in memory.”